grisu/gricli/USAGE.md

     http://df.bestgrid.org/

-Your files will be located in your home directory.
+Your files will be located in your Data Fabric home directory.

 If the archiving was successful, the job will be deleted from the job database and the original job directory will be deleted.

 Example usage:

     archive job myjob
     archive job myjob_1
     archive job myjob*
+    archive job myjob &

 ## attach